 During a medical conference lecture I gave years ago, one of the doctors in the audience asked whether I had any experience with the healing benefits of pets.

-Although I couldn't quantify the degree of benefit, I said that, over the years, many patients have told me how comforting their pets have been to them and how they considered their animals a vital part of recovery.
-Over and over again I heard stories about the benefits of pets for health.
+Although I couldn't quantify the degree of benefit, over the years many patients have told me how comforting their pets have been to them and how they considered their animals a vital part of recovery.
+Over and over again, I've heard stories about the benefits of pets for health.
 Some said they couldn't wait to come back to their animals following surgery or hospitalization.

 Medical research also supports the health benefits of pets.
-Specifically, pets significantly increase longevity in people with coronary artery disease who have a heart attack, reduce blood pressure, and enhance the opportunity to meet other people.
-The health benefits of pets also allow people to be alone without being lonely.
+Specifically, pets significantly increase longevity in people with coronary artery disease who have a heart attack.
+They also help to reduce their owner's blood pressure, and enhance the opportunity to meet other people.
+Pets also also allow people to be alone without being lonely.